threefoldfoundation/tft/bridges/stellar-evm/readme.md

 ### Bridge mode

-To improve security because we are dealing with user funds we have chosen to work with Multisignature transactions on both Stellar and the taget Smart Chain.
+To improve security because we are dealing with user funds we have chosen to work with Multisignature transactions on both Stellar and the target Smart Chain.

 A master bridge is a bridge that will initiate all transactions (deposits/withdraws) and will wait for signatures / confirmation of follower (signer) bridges.
 All bridges (master/followers) will run with a key that is part of the multisig contract on the target smart chain.

 ### It scans its stellar address to look for incoming transactions

-The bridge monitors a central stellar account that is goverened by the threefoldfoundation.
+The bridge monitors a central stellar account that is governed by the threefoldfoundation.
 When a user sends an amount of TFT to that stellar account, the bridge will pick up this transaction.
 In the memo text of this transaction is the base64 encoded smart chain address of the receiver (which is first hex decoded).

-The bridge checks the amount that are transfered and the target on the smart chain and mints the tokens on the smart chain accordingly.
+The bridge checks the amount that are transferred and the target on the smart chain and mints the tokens on the smart chain accordingly.
 To mint, the bridge calls the `mint` function on the smart contract.

 There is replay protection in place, a mint is based on the following: